omardeleo/instafam/README.md

 [Instafam](https://instafam-aa.herokuapp.com/#/) was built using:
 * **React** for building encapsulated frontend components, and efficiently updating and rendering the right components when application data changes.
 * **Redux** for application state management.
-* **Rails** for backend Object Relational Mapping through Active Record, and RESTful API routing.
+* **Rails** for backend Object Relational Mapping with Active Record, and RESTful API routing of HTTP requests.
 * **PostgreSQL** for object-relational database management.
 * **Webpack** for bundling static assets and code modules.
 * **Jbuilder** for crafting custom HTTP responses.